Debut Shopify Theme in 2026: Should You Still Use It?

 Quick Answer

+Note: As of Shopify 2.0, the Debut theme is no longer available for new installations in the Shopify Theme Store.
 The Debut Shopify Theme was once one of the easiest ways to launch a clean Shopify storefront.
 It gave new merchants a simple layout, basic product presentation, and a beginner-friendly setup without requiring heavy design or development work.

 But Shopify theme expectations have changed.
 Today, store owners usually need more flexible sections, stronger mobile shopping experiences, richer product storytelling, and easier page-level customization.
 That is why the real question is not whether Debut was useful in the past.
 The better question is whether it still gives your store the right foundation in 2026.